 What if I don’t know anyone else coming?

 Part of why we designed this retreat was specifically to build deeper connections across our community.
 We want all of our members who are interested to be part of this experience, whether you already have lots of relationships at NSP or barely know anyone.
+Our programming is structured to support making new connections so this is a great way to get to know more people in the community!

 How do I know if the retreat will meet my access needs?

 We are a community of people with many different experiences, and who have many different needs and wants that help us feel supported, present and able to access this space.
 You can go to this site to take a virtual tour of the physical retreat space to help you discern what kinds of support you might need or give.
+Some more details on the physical space are here.
+We have a section about access needs in our registration form so that we can get all the information needed to make the retreat as accessible as possible to all who want to attend.

 What if I have dietary restrictions?

 All our meals will be vegetarian.
 NorthBay is able to accommodate vegan, vegetarian, gluten-free, and dairy-free food restrictions, and potentially others if needed.
+This year, we will bring supplementary food for those with gluten-free or dairy-free food restrictions to ensure all dietary needs are met.

 What is the COVID policy for the retreat?